The Ethics of Using AI in Public Speaking: Where to Draw the Line

 Why the Ethics of AI in Public Speaking Matter More Than You Think

-An audience that discovers your speech was entirely AI generated will feel deceived, even if the content was accurate.
-Trust in a speaker is built on the belief that the person on stage has thought deeply about the topic and earned the right to speak on it.
+The line is not whether you used AI, because nearly every professional now does.
+The line is whether the finished product reflects your genuine understanding or whether it reflects AI output you are passing off as your own thinking.
+An audience that senses a speech was entirely machine generated feels deceived, even when the content is accurate, because trust in a speaker rests on the belief that the person up there has thought hard about the topic and earned the right to speak on it.

 How to Use AI Without Crossing the Authenticity Line